-North Yorkshire Fire and Rescue Service attends around 275 chimney fires every year, and nationally there are over 7,500* chimney fires every year.
+North Yorkshire Fire and Rescue Service attends over 100 chimney fires every year, and nationally there are over 7,500* chimney fires every year.

 This section includes information on preventing chimney fires and what to do if one occurs.